wizardofzos/pyracf/docs/DataFrames.rst

 Analytic Properties
 -------------------

-These properties present a subset of DataFrames, or the result of DataFrame intersections, to identify points of interest.
+These properties present a subset of a DataFrame, or the result of DataFrame intersections, to identify points of interest.

 .specials